 Your email list and contact records are some of your most valuable business assets as they contain everything your contacts have told you about themselves since day one.
-Email segmentation allows you to use that information to segment and personalize your communication with your list shows your leads and customers that you’ve been paying attention and care about them as individuals.
+Email segmentation allows you to use that information to show your leads and customers that you’ve been paying attention and care about them as individuals.

 Take Automation XL Founder Luke Ward, for example.
 Before moving his business over to Ontraport, the average open rate in his main lead nurture email campaign for new subscribers was 22%.
 Luke says, “The first email started out at around 25% before interest in subsequent emails fizzled to open rates as low as 15%.
 I remember being particularly happy with one email in the sequence that had an open rate of 32% — my highest open rate by far.”

 However, after switching to Ontraport, he gained the capability to hyper-target his contacts based on information and answers that he collected from them using smart forms with custom data fields.
 Luke proposed the question, “What is your biggest challenge right now?” to his web page visitors and then provided three options to choose from in a dropdown menu.
 Once they submitted the form, he was able to segment his list based on their individual responses to that question.

 This allowed him to identify each contact’s biggest pain point, challenge or interest so that he could follow up with targeted email content to help solve their problems more effectively.
 Through one of his segmented lead nurture campaigns, Luke now gets an average email open rate of 43% and click-through rate of 20% — almost double his previous average.

 Creating a high-converting email marketing campaign like Luke’s is quite simple.
 Here’s how to do it: